Glossary Hybrid Billing

 A hybrid billing model enables companies to invoice their customers for a combination of charge types, such as a mix of subscriptions, overages, one-time fees, add-on services, and pay-as-you-go models.
 In this billing model, customers are charged for the resources they use regularly and for extra or one-time services they request.

 The hybrid billing model offers more flexibility for businesses with complex pricing models, allowing customers to choose the services they need and when they need them.
-This makes it ideal for customers requiring additional resources without committing to long-term contracts or upfront payments.
+This makes it ideal for customers who require additional resources without committing to long-term contracts or upfront payments.
 For example, cloud providers may offer hybrid billing options so their customers can scale up and down their cloud services according to their current requirements.

 With subscription-based business models becoming increasingly popular, particularly among SaaS and cloud computing, hybrid billing is a viable alternative for businesses looking for more options while improving the customer experience.